Max-Coin/maxcoin/doc/build-msw.md

 3. On an environment where step #1 has already been completed, run "C:\maxcoin-deps.sh" from a MINGW32 shell.
 Once that has completed, run "C:\maxcoin-deps.bat" from a DOS shell.
 These two scripts should complete all of the actions in step "2 - Install Maxcoin Dependencies".

-4. Create a "maxcoin-build.sh" folder in "C:\\" that contains the following:
+4. Create a "maxcoin-build.sh" file in "C:\\" that contains the following:

 ```
 cd /C